The Clear Edge

 • 6+ flags: Red.
 Burnout threshold.
 Cancel non-essential, 7-day full stop.

-Critical Rule: You can’t override this scoring with “but I feel fine” logic.
-Your gauge is broken when fatigued.
-Trust the data over your feelings.
+Critical rule: You can’t override this scoring with “but I feel fine” logic—your gauge is broken when you’re fatigued, so trust the data over your feelings.

-Monthly psychology checks sound simple.
-Most founders still skip them or run them inconsistently.
-Here’s exactly how to make this stick.
+Monthly psychology checks sound simple, but most founders still skip them or run them inconsistently—here’s exactly how to make this stick.

 Move 1: Build Your Baseline (One-Time Setup, 45 Minutes)

-You can’t track variance without knowing your baseline.
-Most founders don’t know what “operating well” actually looks like in numbers.
+You can’t track variance without knowing your baseline, and most founders don’t know what “operating well” actually looks like in numbers.

-Think back to your last 30-day period when business felt sustainable—revenue growing, decisions clear, energy stable.
-Not your best month ever.
-Your normal, good operating state.
+Your task: Think back to your last 30-day period when business felt sustainable—revenue growing, decisions clear, energy stable.
+Not your best month ever, but your normal, good operating state.

 Baseline Physical: